Alberta and Ottawa Near Carbon Pricing Agreement: What It Means for Canadians

 In Canada, studies show that the absence of carbon pricing schemes would result in an additional 19 megatons of emissions by 2022, equivalent to the yearly emission from a full province.
 Consequently, the agreement between Alberta and Ottawa can be instrumental in enabling Canada to meet its commitments under the Paris Agreement.

-How Alberta and Ottawa Carbon Pricing Agreement Affects Canadians
+How this Agreement Affects Canadians

 What It Means for Jobs and Local Economies

+The agreement could significantly impact employment and regional economies as it incentivizes investments in less carbon-intensive industries and infrastructure.
 The deal is positive for projects and jobs in reducing emissions and the construction and engineering needed to support such projects, but it increases costs for carbon-intensive industries, such as oil sands.
 Some regions might experience new opportunities for employment in green technologies and retrofits, while other regions might need help in transitioning their economies.

 What it Means for National Politics & Fairness

-As such, with this Alberta-Ottawa agreement, Canada’s approach to climate change can now be seen as more of a negotiation-oriented process rather than one that is based on rules.
+As such, with this agreement, Canada’s approach to climate change can now be seen as more of a negotiation-oriented process rather than one that is based on rules.
 There is a concern about the issue of fairness in the process, given that any latitude given to Alberta would have to be given to all other provinces under the federal system.
 This may result in a race to the bottom by many provinces who seek shorter time frames in order to meet their climate change goals.

 Impact on Alberta’s Oil and Gas Industry